 I was pretty full of myself when I heard that metaphor come out of my mouth.
 Not bad on the spur of the moment I thought.
 My mood was lifted substantially.
 You might say that I was catapulted into a higher dimension just thinking about being back home with Poopsie, cats, sunshine, birdsong, and the rest of the amenities.
 To think that I'd turned a little summer shower into an end-of-the-world threat made me laugh.

-"There's only one way out of the dragon's bowels," said Ms. Wonder, and I knew that she spoke soothe in all situations.
-It startled me and I remember thinking that here was another case of just one damned thing after another.
+I remember thinking, in a light-hearted sort of way, that here was another case of just one damned thing after another.
 Nothing to be done, of course, other than taking life as it comes, and life was currently still raining in heavy traffic on Oleander Boulevard.
 Sunshine would have to wait.